jussik/jp/README.md

             break;

         // jp.read returns an object we can then add to jp.doc
-        // the result is in the form {"%key":resultString,"%pos",positionInFile}
+        // the result is in the form {"%val":resultString,"%pos",positionInFile}
         row.key = jp.read(/[0-9A-za-z_]+/);
         jp.read(/\s*:\s*/);
         row.value = jp.read(/[^\n]*/);